kvakili813/brooking-blog-scraper-cli-gem/README.md

 ## Code of Conduct

-Everyone interacting in the BrookingBlogScraper project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<github username>/brooking_blog_scraper/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the CNNBreakingNews project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<github username>/cnn_tracker/blob/master/CODE_OF_CONDUCT.md).
-# brooking-blog-scraper-cli-gem